Information For

 examines the social construction of gender and the intersections of gender with race,

-ethnicity, class, nationality, dis/ability, age and sexuality.
-The GWS minor and
+ethnicity, class, nationality, disability, age and sexuality.
+The GWS minor and graduate

-organizational skills that you acquire in your major.
-Because GWS is an interdisciplinary
+skills that you acquire in your major.
+Because GWS is an interdisciplinary program,

-program, we help you learn how to make connections and to understand the "bigger picture"
+we help you learn how to make connections and to understand the "bigger picture" in

 Gender & Women’s Studies is one of the most important fields of inquiry to emerge